jvmanji/UniversalAccess/README.md

 ```

 ## Examples
-More examples are in example.php file.
+More examples are in examples directory.

 ## Todo
 1. Implement Iterator interface.